MCASB galleries will be closing at 6 pm on Thursday, April 12. We will resume normal hours on Friday, April 13.

 MCASB is a non-collecting contemporary art museum.
 Exhibitions at the Main Space location rotate three times annually and are typically on view for fourteen weeks.
 Visitors are encouraged to check the exhibition calendar to ensure a visit when the Museum is open to the public.More Info

-MCASB membership infuses culture and community with access to stimulating exhibitions and programming, with artists, curators, and fellow members who believe that art changes lives.
-Help us meet our mission to provide the most compelling art of our time and continue the positive arts impact on our community at home and beyond.More Info
+MCASB membership infuses culture and community with access to groundbreaking exhibitions and innovative programming with artists, curators, and fellow art enthusiasts.
+Help us meet our mission to provide the most compelling art of our time and continue the positive arts impact on our community at home and around the world.More Info